 Every so often, car companies launch a vehicle that truly polarizes opinions.
 Take, for instance, the Nissan Juke, Toyota C-HR and Elon’s Cybertruck.

-The Citroën C3 Aircross sport utility vehicle (SUV) is another of those cars; its styling is totally out of the ordinary – especially those black panels.
+The Citroën C3 Aircross sport utility vehicle (SUV) is another of those cars; the styling of this potential contender for the 2021 World Urban Car (the finalists have yet to be announced) is totally out of the ordinary – especially those black panels.
 The colour scheme of the Citroën C3 Aircross is quite rad too – those so-called “Spicy Orange” accents aren’t for everyone.
 I adore the whole package.
 Whenever I walked out to the car, it made me grin (and hey, in a year like this one, I will do pretty much anything to find happiness).